Home

 Stocks paying large dividends are commonly referred to as high dividend stocks, high yield dividend stocks, cash cows, or simply dividend-paying stocks.

 This is one of the best investment strategies for people who are investing during retirement.
-Retirees commonly look for high yield dividend investing.
+Retirees commonly look for high-yield dividend investing.
+The downside with this strategy is that high-yielding stocks tend to be low-growth stocks

-This can result in tax efficient investing if the payments are 'fully franked'.
+Nevertheless, this strategy can result in tax efficient investing if the dividend payments are 'fully franked'.

 Fully-franked shares are those for which the earnings of the company have been taxed, and are subsequently not further taxed in the hands of the shareholder in the form of dividends.